kildahldev/unofficial-polestar-api/README.md

 The server assigns a backend per vehicle — which cars use which backend is currently unclear, but the Polestar 4 (Which i developed against) - responds to commands through the C3 Backend.

+If you use this library (or the HA integration) please report back what works and what doesn't, for your model.

 Contributions and testing from owners of other models are welcome

 | Backend | Status |